Switzerland in the Eurovision Song Contest 2013: Final

 The final took place on 15 December 2012.
 The nine candidate songs in contention to represent Switzerland were performed and televoting solely selected "You and Me" performed by Heilsarmee as the winner.
-An international panel of Swiss residents with roots in different European countries also provided commentary and feedback to the entries.
-The panel consisted of Hella von Sinnen (German), Sanna Thöresson (Sweden), Danijel Ivanović (Serbia), Claudio Martella (Italy) and Mali Demren (Turkey).
+An international panel of Swiss residents with roots in different European countries, consisting of Hella von Sinnen (Germany), Sanna Thöresson (Sweden), Danijel Ivanović (Serbia), Claudio Martella (Italy) and Mali Demren (Turkey), also provided commentary and feedback to the entries.
 In addition to the performances from the competing entries, Swiss Eurovision Song Contest 2012 entrants Sinplus performed their song "Turn On the Lights" as the interval act.

 Preparation

 Following Die grosse Entscheidungs Show 2013, the European Broadcasting Union (EBU) required Heilsarmee to change their band name and uniforms they wore during the national final for the Eurovision Song Contest; Heilsarmee is the German title of the Christian denominational charitable organisation The Salvation Army which violates the contest rules that forbid the promotion of political and religious content.
 The band would later change their name to Takasa, which is the Swahili word for "Clean".